Austin Riley Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks last in MLB with a collective 7.5 strikeouts per nine innings.
+- The pitching staff for the Rockies has a collective 7.5 K/9, the worst in the league.

-- The Rockies have a 5.23 team ERA that ranks 29th across all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.31).

-- The Rockies give up the fifth-most home runs in baseball (94 total, 1.3 per game).
+- Rockies pitchers combine to allow 98 total home runs at a rate of 1.3 per game (fourth-most in baseball).

-- Seabold (1-2) takes the mound for the Rockies in his ninth start of the season.
-He has a 4.70 ERA in 53 2/3 innings pitched, with 42 strikeouts.
+- Anderson gets the start for the Rockies, his seventh of the season.
+He is 0-0 with a 2.72 ERA and 25 strikeouts in 36 1/3 innings pitched.

-- In his last time out on Monday, the right-hander tossed six innings against the Boston Red Sox, giving up one earned run while surrendering six hits.
+- In his most recent time out on Tuesday against the Boston Red Sox, the righty threw 4 1/3 innings, giving up three earned runs while surrendering five hits.

-- The 27-year-old has put up a 4.70 ERA and 7 strikeouts per nine innings across 15 games this season, while giving up a batting average of .265 to opposing hitters.
+- The 35-year-old has put together a 2.72 ERA and 6.2 strikeouts per nine innings in eight games this season, while giving up a batting average of .227 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.